Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 Azure Key Vault is a service that allows you to encrypt authentication keys, storage account keys, data encryption keys, .pfx files, and passwords by using secured keys.
 If you would like to know more about Azure Key Vault, you may want to review: [What is Azure Key Vault?](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview)

+The package `@azure/keyvault-admin` provides support for the administrative Key Vault tasks.
+It includes the backup and restore operations for whole Key Vault instances, and the role-based access control (RBAC) operations.

 [Source code](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/keyvault/keyvault-admin) | [Package (npm)](https://www.npmjs.com/package/@azure/keyvault-admin) | [API Reference Documentation](https://docs.microsoft.com/javascript/api/@azure/keyvault-admin) | [Product documentation](https://azure.microsoft.com/en-us/services/key-vault/) | [Samples](./samples)

 ## Getting started